brontosaurusrex/brontosaurusrex.github.io/_posts/2026-06-27-helix-save-cursor-position-workaround.md

 [![loadline-display](https://thumbs2.imgbox.com/85/cd/UpC3gD1A_t.png)](https://images2.imgbox.com/85/cd/UpC3gD1A_o.png)

 This is experimental workaround that will not work in all conditions and 'should' really be a __core__ editor feature imho.

+## Recap

+You have 3 new little shell scripts somewhere on $PATH: hxloadline, hxsaveline, hxw and something like this added to your config.toml under __[keys.normal]__

+    # save cursor position with ctrl+w via small bash script
+    "A-w" = ":sh hxsaveline %{buffer_name} %{cursor_line}"
+    # load cursor position and do nothing with it via small bash script
+    "A-l" = ":sh hxloadline %{buffer_name}"

+And you can use __hxw__ instead of hx to load your files positioned on the stored line.